amanpages/resume/README.md

-# resume
+# Resume
-Resume designed only with html and css
+Resume designed only with html and css by Md.Aman and is hosted on github pages.